 Known as the Spice Garden of India, Kerala was a significant exporter of spices to the Arabs, Assyrians, Egyptians, Phoenicians, Chinese, & Assyrians since 3000 BCE, as evidenced by Sumerian records.
 Words like cash, ginger, jackfruit, mango, sugar, and orange, all originate from Dravidian languages.
 The West had plenty to take from Kerala—elephants, cinnamon, pepper, coconut, pearls, diamonds, sapphires, ivory, Damascus steel, tortoise shells, and bananas.
 Ancient Kerala was quite cosmopolitan due to all this international trade, home to India's earliest churches, synagogues, and mosques.

 Several Jews from Israel had settled in Kerala before the Brahmin migration.
 The Bible mentions King Solomon (circa 900s BCE) trading with the port of Ophir, a wealthy region identified with Poovar, Kerala.
 Others were deported during the Assyrian invasion of the Kingdom of Israel in 721 BCE, when the Assyrian king Sargon II defeated King Hoshea of Israel and forcibly moved 27,290 Israeli citizens past the Euphrates River in his effort to assimilate and integrate conquered peoples.
 In 587 BCE, the Babylonian king Nebuchadnezzar II destroyed the Temple of Solomon in Jerusalem, conquering the Kingdom of Judah, and bringing the Jews into captivity.
 Jewish exiles again found their way to India.
 After the destruction of the Second Temple in Jerusalem in 70 by the future Roman emperor, Titus, Jews came in greater numbers to Kerala, settling in the port of Kodungallur.
 They came to be known as the Cochin or Malabar Jews and flourished as traders.
-The Romans brought in gold coins, peridots, thin clothing, figured linens, multicolored textiles, sulfide of antimony, copper, tin, lead, coral, raw glass, wine, realgar, and orpiment and established garrisons for their soldiers a temple to Augustus Caesar in the area.
+The Romans brought in gold coins, peridots, thin clothing, figured linens, multicolored textiles, sulfide of antimony, copper, tin, lead, coral, raw glass, wine, realgar, and orpiment and established garrisons for their soldiers, and even consecrated a temple to Augustus Caesar in the area.

 St. Thomas the Apostle